andy-maier/python-garbagetracker/README.rst

 Here is what can you do with it:

-* Find memory leaks.
+* Determine the set of new *garbage objects* caused by a function or method.

+  Garbage objects are objects Python cannot immediately release when they become unreachable (e.g. when their variable goes out of scope).
+Most of the time, this is caused by the presence of circular references into which the object to be released is involved.
+Garbage objects are attempted to be released by the garbage collector, which is designed to handle circular references.

-  More specifically, determine the number of *uncollectable objects* caused by a function or method.
+* Determine the number of new *uncollectable objects* caused by a function or method.

   Uncollectable objects are objects Python was unable to release during garbage collection, even when running a full collection (i.e. on all generations of the Python generational garbage collector).
-Uncollectable objects remain allocated in the last generation of the garbage collector and cause memory leaks that are only resolved when the Python process terminates.
+Uncollectable objects remain allocated in the last generation of the garbage collector and their memory remains allocated until the Python process terminates.
+They can be considered memory leaks.

-  Among the possible reasons for objects to become uncollectable are:

-  * more complicated cases of cyclic references between objects,

-  * reference counting bugs in Python modules implemented in native languages such as C.

-* Reduce unnecessary memory usage caused by deferred release of objects that have cyclic references.

-  More specifically, determine the set of *garbage objects* caused by a function or method.

-  Garbage objects are objects Python cannot immediately release when they become unreachable (e.g. when their variable goes out of scope).
-They are put into the Python garbage collector for processing at a later point in time using more sophisticated approaches.
-For example, Python attempts to break up reference cycles during garbage collection.

-  Garbage objects cause increased memory usage because they are released only at a later point in time.
-In the worst case, a garbage object needs to pass through all three generations of the Python garbage collector, and each subsequent generation is collected less frequently than the previous one.
-  Note that garbage objects do not necessarily cause permanent memory leaks, except if they cannot be released in the last generation of the garbage collector.
-At that point, a garbage object is also an uncollectable object.

-  The overall severity of the issue of increased memory usage depends on the number and size of garbage objects.
+See section `Background`_ for more detailed explanations.

 Yagot is designed to be useable independent of any test framework, but it can also be used with test frameworks such as `pytest`_, `nose`_, or `unittest`_.